 As a Title I school we are required to notify every parent that they may at any time request from the principal information regarding the professional qualifications of their student’s classroom teachers.
-We are required to and will provide you a notice in a timely manner if for some unforeseen reason, your child ever is assigned to be taught by a teacher who is ot properly certified or licensed to teach the course.
-Under Federal guidelines, this notification will occur if such a situation is longer than 4 weeks.
+We are required to and will provide you a notice in a timely manner if, for some unforeseen reason, your child ever is assigned to be taught by a teacher who is not properly certified or licensed to teach the course.
+Under federal guidelines, this notification will occur if such a situation is longer than 4 weeks.

 Principals: Amy Burzanko, Austinburg School; Julie Gustin, Geneva Platt R. Spencer School; Melissa Doherty, Cork School; Alex Anderson, Geneva Middle School

 The school district utilizes the iREADY assessment and progress monitoring system in K-8 reading and math classes for all students.
 The iReady system is a benchmark and progress monitoring system based on direct, frequent and continuous student assessment reflecting the Board adopted Ohio Common CORE Standards.
 The results are reported to teachers and administrators via a web-based data management and reporting system to determine response to intervention.

 Achievement tests aligned with the Ohio academic content standards and model curriculum, designed to measure a student's level of knowledge or skill in a specific subject area that is expected at the end of a designated grade and/or is required as part of the Ohio graduation requirement.
 These are referred to as state assessments that include AIR new generation assessments in grades 3 through 8 and End of Year Exams (EOY) at the high school level.
 These tests are required under ORC 3301.13.